Hamada, Shimane: Climate

 Hamada has a humid subtropical climate (Köppen climate classification Cfa).
 It experiences a wide range in temperature between summer and winter but due to its location it is saved from the extreme winter cold in the north and prolonged summer heat in the south.
 In summer the temperature gets as high as 38 °C with high humidity and in winter it can drop to -5 °C. The coastal main city of Hamada occasionally gets snowfall in the winter.
 The mountainous areas of Hamada inland to the east receive high levels of snowfall and are home to some of the best ski resorts in the area.
 Late spring/early summer is the rainy season with frequent light showers throughout the day.
 Spring and Autumn in Hamada provide warm, sunny weather with a very comfortable temperature.

 Due to its location on the western seaboard of Japan, Hamada is relatively free from weather extremes such as typhoons or flooding.
-Hamada is also not located near a fault line and the occurrence of strong earthquakes in Shimane is rare.
+Hamada is also not located near a fault line and the occurrence of strong earthquakes in Shimane is rare with the exception of the 1872 Hamada Earthquake.

 Demographics

-Per Japanese census data, the population of Hamada in 2020 is 54,592 people.
+Per Japanese census data, the population of Hamada in 2020 was 54,592 people.
 Hamada has been conducting censuses since 1920.